 You might also like:

-4. Clean your credit reports
+4. Clean up your credit reports

 Start by getting a free copy of your credit report from each credit bureau and read them line by line.
 If you see inaccurate information, fraudulent activities, outdated account info, or removable negative items, get that information updated or removed from your credit reports.
-You can either dispute information in your credit report to credit bureaus, to the company that reported that information, or both.
+You can dispute information in your credit report to credit bureaus, the company that reported that information, or both.

 One of the most effective ways to get a 700 credit score is to become an authorized user of a credit card account.
-For example, if you have a thin credit file or are attempting to rebuild your credit, get added to a credit account with excellent credit activities.
+For example, if you have a thin credit file or are attempting to rebuild your credit, you can get added to a credit card account with excellent credit activities.

 Read more: What is an authorized user on a credit card?